Scoping out some day trips from Rome? Here’s my guide to the 25 best day trips from Rome.

 If you have a car, Villa d’Este is less than an hour drive from Rome.
 You can also take a bus from Ponte Mammolo or the train via Roma Tiberutina.
 The bus is the faster choice.

 If you are going solo, there’s a bus that connects Villa d’Este and Hadrian’s Villa.
-But the easiest way to see these two spots in one day trip from Rome is to book a tour.
-When I was last in Rome, I chose this Get Your Guide tour and was completely satisfied.
+But the easiest way to see these two spots in one day trip from Rome is to book a day tour like this one.

 Medieval Orvieto is a popular day trip from Rome and perhaps my favorite.
 Beautiful Orvieto is the capitol of Umbria.